MS-Tsai/CCUEE_FPGA_Digital_Design_Laboratory/README.md

  Programming language: Verilog

  > ## Introduction of course
- > 1. Development board: FPGA chip (LP2900 tutorial board)
+ > 1. Development board: FPGA chip (LP2900 education board)
  > 2. IDE and programmer: Quartus II
  > 3. More details are provided in the Course_Introduction.pdf